apollographql/apollo-server/docs/source/features/data-sources.md

 ## REST Data Source

-A RESTDataSource encapsulates access to a particular REST data source.
+A `RESTDataSource` encapsulates access to a particular REST data source.
 It contains data source specific configuration and relies on convenience methods to perform HTTP requests with built-in support for caching, batching, error handling, and tracing.
-First we define a data model that extends the RESTDataSource.
+First we define a data model that extends the `RESTDataSource`.
 This code snippet demonstrates a data model for the star wars api, which supports entity tags, which means that the data source will cache the data automatically.

 ```js
 export class StarWarsAPI extends RESTDataSource {